-UDP-Based protocols (DNS_UDP, UDP, and UDP_STREAM) are not capable of using the Health Monitor features.
+UDP-Based protocols (DNS over UDP, UDP, and streaming UDP) are not capable of using the Health Monitor features.
 Also, SSL Termination is unavailable when using UDP-based ports.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License